top-gun/Tesla-PV-charging/README.md

    **Attention:**

 - The entities sensor.battery_state_of_capacity and sensor.inverter_input_power are specific to my Huawei PV system.
 If you run a Fronius, SolarEdge, Victron, Sungrow or whatever PV system, you will need to find the right entity names for your system.
-- My car is called "Tesla", therefore the entities for my car have "tesla" after the dot.
+- My car is called "Tesla BLE F549C4", therefore the entities for my car have "tesla" after the dot.
 If your cars name is "godzilla", you need to change that to ie sensor.godzilla_charger_power .
 ```
   - sensor:
     - name: 'Autocharge-optimal'